ratanparai/ratanparai.github.io/_posts/2017-08-18-SSL-certificate-for-intranet-network.md

 ---
-layout: post
+layout: single
 title: SSL certificate for Intranet network
 excerpt: SSL (read HTTPS) encrypted internal website for security is must for banking solution.
 This is how I solved the problem.
 date: 2017-08-18 12:44:00 +0600
-tags: https, intranet-ssl, ssl, openssl
+tags: https,intranet-ssl,ssl,openssl
+toc: true
 ---
 ## Setup OpenSSL
 1. Download and install OpenSSL from [here](https://slproweb.com/products/Win32OpenSSL.html).
 For our current task **light** version is more than enough.
 I have downloaded [this](https://slproweb.com/download/Win64OpenSSL_Light-1_1_0f.exe) one